ShaileshSarda/Travel-Bot-with-FormAction-policy-using-Rasa/README.md

 # This bot is based on 'FormAction' where in action file we used FormAction Feature to get slots of data from the user.
 Store them temporarily and retrive them back.
+This is very basic task of FormAction and How it works.

 ### 1. Training the NLU model